tpelcm/ansible-magweg/roles/internal/lcm/README.md

-# Ansible Role: LCM
+# LCM

 An Ansible Role that helps with automating specific LCM operations.

 Downgrade is typically not an operation that products support so a provision that requests a earlier version than the one currently installed, performs a __install__ operation.

-This role will create Ansible facts regarding the type of operation that is requested for example a variable named `<role>_lcm.operation` will have the operation.
+This role will create Ansible facts for the type of operation that is requested.

 | Operation         | Conditions           |
 | ----------------- |:-------------:|